 If the prospect of using a chemical sunscreen does concern you though, a physical sunscreen may be the better option.

-What does SPF mean, and do physical sunscreens have a better SPF rating?
+What does SPF mean, and do natural sunscreens have a better SPF rating?

 The SPF rating means the amount of time it will protect you from sunburn if properly applied.
 SPF 30+ is one of the most common ratings for sunscreen.
 What this means for you is if you normally burn after 30 minutes without protection, you could get up to 15 hours protection with an SPF 30+ sunscreen ( 30 times more).